fedi-dayeg/complete-nestjs-boilerplate/docs/installation.md

 ### Generate Keys

-This project uses **ES256** algorithm for Access Tokens and **ES512** for Refresh Tokens.
+Complete NestJS Boilerplate uses **ES256** algorithm for Access Tokens and **ES512** for Refresh Tokens.
 You need to generate cryptographic key pairs for JWT authentication.

 #### Generate Key Pairs